Biography

 Born in Trondheim, Henriksen began his senior career at Rosenborg before a two million euro transfer took him to the Dutch League and AZ Alkmaar.
 During the next four seasons Henriksen carved a regular first team place at AZ, prior to his move to the Tigers.

-In September 2020 Henriksen returned to Rosenborg and was used as an occasional starter over the next two seasons, the effects of his brutal treatment at Hull City were perhaps still affecting his ability to perform.
-He became an important part of the Rosenborg first team and when a knee injury suffered in June 2023 ended his season prematurely he had scored two goals in 65 appearances.
+In September 2020 Henriksen returned to Rosenborg and made his second debut for the club a month later against Odd.
+He was used as an occasional starter over the next two seasons, the effects of his brutal treatment at Hull City were perhaps still affecting his ability to perform.
+He became an important part of the Rosenborg first team during the 2022 season and when a knee injury suffered in June 2023 ended his 2023 season he struggled for nearly a year to return to fitness.
+He returned to first team in April 2024, at the start of the 2024 season, and made his final appearance for Rosenborg against Brann in October 2024, taking his tally to three goals in 81 appearances.
+He left Rosenborg in December 2024.

 Henriksen is a regular for the Norwegian international team, having made his senior debut in 2010, only two months after his first appearance for the Under-21 side.